What to see in Milan in 2 days

 ghotic cathedral, milan, italy

-Before every travel, we do a very detailed search about the places we will see.
+Before our travel to Milan, we did a detailed search about the places we will see.
 Most of the information we get online.
 We also like to use travel guide books.

 For Milan, there are a lot of websites with suggestions.
 When we made a sum of them we found out they end up mentioning all the same attractions.